 The notes to the Financial Statements referred to in the Auditors Report areself-explanatory and do not call for any further comments under Section 134 of theCompanies Act 2013.

 NUMBER OF BOARD MEETINGS CONDUCTED DURING THE YEAR UNDER REVIEW

-The Company had 5 Board meetings during the financial year under review.
-The details ofthe meetings of the board held during the financial year form a part of CorporateGovernance Report.
+The Company had 4 Board meetings during the financial year under review.
+The details ofthe meetings of the board held during the financial year form a part of the CorporateGovernance Report.

 INDEPENDENT DIRECTORS MEETING

-The Independent Directors met on January 28 2016 without the attendance ofNon-Independent Directors and members of the Management.
-The Independent Directorsreviewed the performance of non-independent directors and the Board as a whole; theperformance of the Chairman of the Company taking into account the views of ExecutiveDirectors and Non-Executive Directors and assessed the quality quantity and timeliness offlow of information between the Companys Management and the Board which is necessaryfor the Board to effectively and reasonably perform their duties.
+The Independent Directors met on January 31 2017 without the attendance ofNon-Independent Directors and members of the Management.
+The Independent Directorsreviewed the performance of Non-Independent Directors and the Board as a whole; theperformance of the Chairman of the Company taking into account the views of ExecutiveDirectors and Non-Executive Directors and assessed the quality quantity and timeliness offlow of information between the Company's Management and the Board that is necessary forthe Board to effectively and reasonably perform their duties.

 DECLARATION BY INDEPENDENT DIRECTORS

 The Company has received declaration from all the Independent Directors of the Companyconfirming that they met with the criteria of independence as prescribed under sub-section(6) of Section 149 of the Companies Act 2013 and as per SEBI (Listing Obligation andDisclosure Requirement) Regulation 2015 ("Listing Regulation 2015").